home-assistant/developers.home-assistant/docs/internationalization/core.md

 #### State of entities

 Integrations can provide translations for states of its entities under other integrations like sensor if the base entity component does not provide translations, or if the translation provided by the base entity component do not match the integration's entity.
-To do this, provide an `entity` dictionary, that contains translations for states and set the entity's `translation_key` property to a key under a domain in the `entity` dictionary.
+To do this, provide an `entity` object, that contains translations for states and set the entity's `translation_key` property to a key under a domain in the `entity` object.

 To differentiate entities and their translations, provide different translation keys.
 The following example `strings.json` is for a Moon domain `sensor` entity with its `translation_key` property set to `phase`: